-Cleaning your home’s air ducts annually not only removes built-up dust and allergens, it also improves airflow and reduces stress on your heating and AC systems.
+Cleaning your home’s air ducts annually not only removes built-up dust and allergens, but it also improves airflow and reduces stress on your heating and AC systems.
 And remember to change the filter in your furnace every few months – dirty filters are a common energy waster.

 Change the Light Bulbs

-Instead of energy-guzzling incandescent light bulbs, use LED bulbs in your beside lamps and other bedroom lighting fixtures.
+Instead of energy-guzzling incandescent light bulbs, use LED bulbs in your bedside lamps and other bedroom lighting fixtures.
 LEDs use up to 75% less energy than old-fashioned bulbs.
 Compact fluorescent bulbs are another energy wise option.
 Though you’ll spend more for these bulbs initially, you’ll save over time in reduced energy costs.
 For additional savings, remember what your father always told you: turn off the lights when you leave the room.

-It’s a small savings, but many small savings add up to big impact.
+It’s a small saving, but many small savings add up to a big impact.
 Instead of leaving your phone, laptop or tablet charger plugged in even when you aren’t actually charging the device, pull the plug until bedtime or whenever you power up your electronics.
 Chargers draw energy whenever they are plugged in, even if nothing is being charged.